tel: +48 888 99 98 98

 In addition to immense strength, neodymium magnets have the following advantages:

-• Significant importance in modern technologies – are utilized in computer drives, electric motors, medical devices or very modern machines.
+• Wide application in modern technologies – are utilized in computer drives, electric motors, medical devices and other advanced devices.

 Disadvantages of neodymium magnets: